Global cyberattack seems intent on havoc, not extortion

 THE MOSCOW CONNECTION

-The malicious program, which is known by a variety of names, including NotPetya, initially appeared to be ransomware.
+The malicious program, which researchers are calling NotPetya, initially appeared to be ransomware.
 Such malware locks up victims' files by encrypting them, then holds them hostage while demanding payment — usually in bitcoin, the hard-to-trace digital currency.

 But researchers said the culprits would have been hard-pressed to make money off the scheme.
 They appear to have relied on a single email address that was blocked almost immediately and a single bitcoin account that collected the relatively puny sum of $10,000.